 Most Popular Beer: Craft Lager

 It’s definitely memorable when the food truck is inside the tasting room.
 Parallel 49, much like Red Truck, has beers on tap in lots of Vancouver restaurants.
-However, they’re also boldly experimenting – we’ve had to do a double take on a few of their beers!
+However, they’re also boldly experimenting – with over 40 options, we’ve had to do a double take on a few of their beers!

 1950 Triumph St